MagMaking 101: Make Your First Magazine on Flipboard

 Alternatively, you can hover your mouse over the magazine covers on your profile to reveal another “edit” button.

-To move magazines, click and drag them.
+To move magazines on your Profile, click and drag them.
 Set the covers by clicking on a magazine to select it and show the articles within.
 Choose the image by clicking on the cover icon below it.

 Once you’ve got enough pages to flip like a digital magazine, it’s time to show it off.
 Tweet the link to @FlipboardMag and we’ll take a look.